polterguy/lizzie/README.md

 database of some sort.

 You can easily create your own _"keywords"_ in Lizzie, which allows you to create your own DSL or _"Domain Specific programming Languages"_.
-Lizzie hence eaily lends itself to richer rule based engines, and similar domain specific problems.
+Lizzie hence easily lends itself to richer rule based engines, and similar domain specific problems.